0 votes

-I didn't like the floatiness of velocity controls, so I made a control system with setpos().
+I didn’t like the floatiness of velocity controls, so I made a control system with set_pos().
 And it controls much better.
-However I have ran into a issue. the setpos() function overrides collision.
+However I have ran into a issue. the set_pos() function overrides collision.
 So I can move my character smoothly, smoothly through walls.
 How do make the set_pos() not override the collision of my scene.

 #Get position